You can report a case of child abduction to the police by personal appearance at the police station or by calling the

-The police will assess what is to be done in the specific situation and whether the child should be listed as missing nationally and internationally.
+The police will assess what is to be done in the specific situation and whether or not the child should be listed as missing nationally and internationally.

 Report a case of child abduction

 When you report a case of child abduction or retention to the police, it will be helpful if you can provide the following information to the police:

 - Details about the child: Name, date of birth, nationality, etc.

 - Detailed circumstances about the abduction or retention

 - Where you suspect the child to be staying

 - Information about custody: Who has custody?
 Do you and the other parent disagree about custody?
 Have proceedings about a legal separation or divorce or about custody of the child been taken?
 Has a decision about residence abroad or about going abroad for a short period been made?